GermanHydrogen/mritc-demo-pipeline/README.md

 ## Acknowledgments

-This pipeline processes data collected on the Marine National Facility (MNF) RV _Investigator_ voyage IN2018_V06.
+This Pipeline processes data collected on the Marine National Facility (MNF) RV _Investigator_ voyage IN2018_V06.
 We acknowledge all research participants and organizations involved in the original data collection.